 Our weekly episodes discuss the real world implications of pop culture news at the intersection of fandom and politics.

 Name 3 Songs is informed by intersectional feminism and driven to make a difference in the way fans and consumers understand and engage with celebrities, the media, and online discourse.

-Name 3 Songs is a music commentary podcast where we discuss feminist issues in music and pop culture.
-Each episode is a critical analysis on aspects of the music industry, including artists’ careers, the media’s contribution to controversy and sexism, and industry’s role in creating and upholding sexist archetypes.
+Started in 2020, co-hosts Sara Feigin and Jenna Million set out to call out feminist issues in the music industry through critical analysis of topics including artists’ careers, the media’s contribution to controversy and sexism, and industry’s role in creating and upholding sexist archetypes.

 Sara Feigin is a photo editor and journalist based in NYC.
 She has been living and breathing music since she was introduced to pop punk through 2001’s Josie and the Pussycats.
 She began shooting shows at the age of 15, which led her to create a music blog at 16 to cover events and music news.
 She spent most of her 20s between NYC and London where she immersed herself in the local music scenes, working with countless artists and writing for multiple music publications.